Wells Fargo may take more disciplinary action over sales abuses

-(Reuters) - Wells Fargo & Co may take additional disciplinary action over sales abuses that led to $185 million in penalties and the firing of 5,300 employees, Chief Financial Officer John Shrewsberry said at an industry conference on Tuesday.
+(Reuters) - Wells Fargo & Co may take additional disciplinary action over sales abuses that led to $185 million in penalties and the firing of 5,300 employees, CFO John Shrewsberry said at an industry conference Thursday.

 He said the bank will "take a big wide fresh look at who knew what and when and what else might have been done."